rumca-js/OfflineWebSearch/PROJECT.md

 # Project

  - offline web search (focus on search).
 It is an android app
- - allows user to search and find links from SQLite databases
+ - allows user to search and find links from SQLite databases (and in JSON files)
  - this project description should be written as simple statements.
-Preferrably by lists
+Preferably by lists

  - user is able to provide databases:
    -- .db file is a file that this application can use